MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 - Palladium from Shoza VII-c
 - Polymer from Zeta Ophiuchi I
-- Power Circuit from Maal IX-b
+- Positron Battery from Maal IX-b

 Design: